Residencies inspire interpretations of the 2022 theme “Coexistence and Regeneration” through paintings, printmaking, ceramics and an installation

 “I had this idea of toile wallpaper, which, with the rise of the middle class in France, featured many scenes illustrating idealized societal norms.
 Many of the most popular artists of the time were invited to create designs, and they often recorded historic places and events.
 It’s quite an interesting history,” said Helmsworth.

 She applied 18th-century toile to her focus on issues facing forests today.
 She created stencils of trees, deer and a bureaucrat, nonchalantly drinking coffee at their desk while wildfires are igniting.
-Helmsworth also used the printmaking studio at Atelier 6000 in Bend to create the work, “Turning Up the Heat,” posing the questions: Are we experiencing climate complacency?
+Helmsworth also used the printmaking studio at Atelier 6000 in Sisters to create the work, “Turning Up the Heat,” posing the questions: Are we experiencing climate complacency?
 Are these fires becoming our norm?

 Some of her paintings during her residency were inspired by something at the ranch called biochar.
 When brush and trees are thinned for wildfire prevention, they are burned in a kiln, which decreases carbon dioxide pollution and creates biochar, a kind of charcoal.